 Through repetitive beats, movement and the breath, we nourish every cell in our body.
 This is where true and lasting change can be realized and the greatest thing of all, is this happens without having to be analysed.
 Just keep breathing and moving and trance-formation happens!

-Ecstatic trance dance classes are held with Ma Deva Tara in Islington, North London.
+Ecstatic Dance classes are held with Tara McGuinness in Islington, North London.

 The Body warm up